 All correspondence between you and your family and friends should be sent via airmail in both directions (the envelope must be marked as airmail).
-It can take several weeks for letters to or from Argentina to arrive.
+It generally takes 7-10 days for letters to or from Spain.
 Pre-stamped aerograms or airmail stationary are cheaper than regular letters; ask at the post office for details.
 Mail should be sent to you at your home stay address, not the director's address.
-The Argentina mail system is notorious for being disorganized - do not be surprised if your mail gets lost or delayed.
+The Spanish mail system is notorious for being disorganized - do not be surprised if your mail gets lost or delayed.